-At the time of MTA or final assessment, it is quite possible that the student could be faced with an unpredictable situation beyond his/her control, which could be medical, personal or a family problem.
+At the time of continuous assessment (Mid-term Assessment(MTA), Tutor Marked Assignment (TMA) or final examination, it is quite possible that the student could be faced with an unpredictable situation beyond his/her control, which could be medical, personal or a family problem.
 At AOU, it is referred to as extenuating (mitigating) circumstances.

-In case of an extenuating circumstance that prevents students from being able to appear for the MTA or the Final Exam, it is the student's responsibility to bring it to the attention of concerned department supported by a valid evidence.
+In case of an extenuating circumstance that prevents students from being able to appear for the MTA or the Final Exam, it is the student's responsibility to bring it to the attention of concerned department supported by valid evidence.

-Claims will be considered by AOU where the student provides a proof that He/ She could not attend the assessment for reasons beyond control.
-AOU classifies the following as extenuating circumstances:
+Claims will be considered by AOU where you have been prevented to attend the exam for reasons beyond your control.
+AOU classifies the following as extenuating circumstance: